king-handy/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+  Global closure is used to declare the constants dansRoll & zoesRoll, because they are declared outside of the function personalDice().

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+  Calling 'dansRoll' a second time with yield a different response.
+The function runs through a second time.

 c.
 What is the lexical scope of `newRoll`?

+  'newRoll' is in the scope of the personalDice() function.

 ### Task 3 - Stretch Goals